young-geng/EasyLM/docs/llama.md

   for more details.

+## LLaMA Tokenizer
+LLaMA uses a custom tokenizer that need to be loaded during training and serving.
+Specifically, you need to set the `tokenizer.vocab_file` command line option to to be the path of the `tokenizer.model` file that in the official LLaMA checkpoint.

 ## Converting the EasyLM LLaMA Checkpoint to Huggingface LLaMA Checkpoint
 To facilitate the interoperability with Huggingface transformers, EasyLM also provides a script to convert the EasyLM LLaMA checkpoint to the Huggingface